satya-das/cib/README.md

 ```

 Please note that none of the IDs that were used by previous version are changed, only the new IDs got added.
-This is the fundamental working of CIB to ensure forward compatibility at binary level.
+This is the fundamental working of CIB to ensure ABI stability at binary level.
 This will be more clear when we see the diff of library glue code:

 ```diff
 --- ../example1/cib/example.h.cpp